Subway Bangkok map, how to use, cost, routes, what tickets are

-Price: from 15 to 55 baht (the money of Thailand, the exchange rate) depending on the length of the trip.
+Value: from 16 to 59 baht depending on the length of the trip.

 This is the easiest ticket for a single trip.
 It is only valid on the day of purchase and also provides for the restriction of being in the paid area at the time of 120 minutes.
 Ie, once you pass through the turnstile with your ticket, you will have to leave the subway no more than 120 minutes, otherwise will be fined when at 40 baht.

 At the entrance to the metro a single ticket falls into the turnstile and up the other side and exit the "machine" takes it and leaves in itself, ie you come out of the subway without a ticket.

 Bought at the stations vending machines: Ticket Issuing Machine (TIM), Integrated Ticketing Machine (ITM) and Ticket Vending Machine (TVM).